Mental health and wellbeing support

 Adult protection concerns

 Contact Public Protection Services if you or someone you know is at risk of harm.
-More information is available on our website or by calling 0300 100 1800.
-Out of office hours, call 01896 752 111.
+More information is available on our website or by phoning 0300 100 1800.
+Out of office hours, phone 01896 752111.

 Domestic abuse concerns